-The following information is provided by Official of Alcohol and Tobacco Control.
+The following information is provided by the Louisiana Office of Alcohol and Tobacco Control (ATC).
 This listing of parishes allowed to reopen will be updated when changes are announced.

-Under Phase 3, only parishes that have had 5% or less positivity rate for COVID-19 infections for at least two consecutive weeks prior to Sept.
-11 may opt-in to have bars reopen.
+Under Phase 3, only parishes that have had a 5% or less positivity rate for COVID-19 infections for at least two consecutive weeks prior to Sept.
+11 may opt in to have bars reopen.
 Those allowed to reopen must follow specific guidelines.
 For more information, call 225-925-4041.

 - Bars may reopen and offer table-side service only.
 Standing and bar service will be prohibited.

 - Indoor capacity shall be limited to a 25% occupancy rate or 50 people, whichever is less